Hairic95/LD-46-project/README.md

 # LD-46-project
-Ludum Dare game from Sebastian Scaini, Hairic, Raindrinker
+Ludum Dare game from some cool guys